fopina/satoshiminesbot/README.md

 Session balance: -6 - 3 wins - 2 losses
 ```

+The default _strategy_ is _no strategy_ as it always bets the same.
+That means you have 1/25 chance of losing 30 bits and you only make 1 bit per win.
+If you make the math, that means you make 24 and then lose 30, so _sure win_ right?!

+But it's easy to implement your own _SureWin_ strategy such as [strategy1](strategy1.py).
+That is an obvious win (RIGHT?!)!

 Feel free to start a new game (even if you have one) with my [affiliate link](https://satoshimines.com/a/Js6e) so I can make something with your losses.